 robots.txt: Advisory, crawler-declared, path-level.
 The crawler identifies itself and checks your robots.txt for permission.
 Compliance is voluntary.
 A crawler that ignores robots.txt faces no technical barrier.

 HTTP layer: Authentication (401), authorisation (403), IP allowlists, signed URLs.
+HTTP (Hypertext Transfer Protocol) is how browsers and crawlers request content from servers.
 These are enforceable gates—if the request lacks valid credentials, the server returns an error, not the content.
 Hard paywalls and login requirements operate here.

 Delivery layer: Edge logic at the CDN or bot management layer.
-Cloudflare, Akamai, and similar services can identify, rate-limit, or block traffic based on behavioural signals, IP reputation, or declared identity.
+Bot management services (such as Cloudflare Bot Management, Akamai Bot Manager, or Fastly) identify, rate-limit, or block traffic based on behavioural signals, IP reputation, or declared identity.
 This layer can act before requests reach your origin servers.

 Content layer: What you actually serve.
 Partial responses, summaries, abstracts, or truncated feeds give crawlers something while withholding full content.
 Metered paywalls typically operate here—the page returns HTTP 200 but serves only a preview.
 API endpoints may serve structured data differently from rendered pages.